 Section 1.
 Dean/Associate Dean

-1.1 The Dean shall have the responsibility to promote graduate research and scholarly activities of the College; provide fellowships, scholarships, and other research funds equitably to support such activities in all graduate education programs; and administer the disbursement of these funds with the advice and counsel of appropriate committees.
+1.1 The Dean shall have the responsibility to promote graduate research and scholarly activities of the College of Pharmacy (CoP); provide fellowships, scholarships, and other research funds equitably to support such activities in all graduate education programs; and administer the disbursement of these funds with the advice and counsel of appropriate committees.

-1.2 The Dean will consult with the College Assembly prior to signing a Memorandum of Understanding or Agreement establishing a CoP relationship with graduate programs involving other units.
+1.2 The Dean will consult with the College Assembly prior to signing a Memorandum of Understanding or Agreement establishing a Collegiate relationship with graduate programs involving other units.

 Section 2.
 Governance

-2.3 Graduate Faculty shall consist of all Regular Faculty in the college, who have membership in a graduate program, and those faculty who have been recommended for membership by the voting members of a graduate program and have received an appointment from the Dean or Associate Dean of Research and Graduate Studies (ADRGE).
+2.1 Graduate Faculty shall consist of all Voting Faculty in the CoP, who have membership in a graduate degree program, and those faculty who have been recommended for membership by the voting members of a graduate program.

-2.4 The Voting Graduate Faculty of the CoP shall consist of Graduate Faculty, who meet the following criterion: The College of Pharmacy is responsible for 50% or more of the faculty member’s base salary.
-This calculation will be determined as 50% of the base of comparable full time (100%) at similar time and rank.
+2.2 The Voting Graduate Faculty of the CoP shall consist of Graduate Faculty for whom the CoP is responsible for 50% or more of the faculty member’s base salary.

-2.5 The membership of the Graduate Educational Policy Committee (GEPC) shall include the Associate Dean of Research and Graduate Studies (ex-officio), the Director of Graduate Studies (DGS) of each graduate program housed in the College of Pharmacy, a faculty member who is responsible for coordinating/administrating graduate education on the College’s Duluth campus, and a graduate student (ex officio) representative
+2.5 The membership of the Graduate Education Policy Committee (GEPC) shall include the ADGE (ex-officio), the Director of Graduate Studies (DGS) of each graduate degree program housed in the CoP, and a graduate student (ex officio) representative.

 Section 3.
 Graduate Programs

-3.1 With respect to governance, administration, and oversight, the College of Pharmacy has primary responsibility for the graduate programs, which are recognized and empowered by the Graduate School and has shared responsibility for University Graduate Programs, as specified in Memoranda of Understanding.
+3.1 With respect to governance, administration, and oversight, the CoP has primary responsibility for the graduate programs, which are recognized and empowered by the Graduate School and has shared responsibility for University Graduate Programs, as specified in the Memorandum of Understanding.